Best Stocks Investment Ideas in 2021: Lyft Inc

 Logan Green is the company's co-founder and CEO; John Zimmer is the co-founder and president and Brian Roberts is the CFO.
 Sean Aggarwal is chairman of the board.

-In February 2020, a U.S. The District Judge in California denied options filed by Uber and Postmates for a preliminary injunction to enjoin California Assembly Bill 5, which restricts employers' ability to classify workers as independent contractors.
+In February 2020, a The District Judge in California denied options filed by Uber and Postmates for a preliminary injunction to enjoin California Assembly Bill 5, which restricts employers' ability to classify workers as independent contractors.
 In May 2020, the situation became more serious when the State of California moved to sue Lyft and Uber for misclassifying drivers as independent contractors.
 The situation is developing and the risk could extend beyond California to every state in which Lyft operates.

 COMPANY DESCRIPTION